-Oregon law provides you with the right to reinstate your loan at any time prior to five days before the sale.
+Oregon law provides you with the right to reinstate your loan at any time prior to five days before the sale in a nonjudicial foreclosure.
 State law also limits the amount borrowers can be charged in attorneys' fees or trustee fees.
 (Or.
 Rev. Stat. § 86.778).

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.